ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Auditor:

-: an entity that checks the correctness and consistency of all Transparent Statements issued by a Transparency Service (to a subset of potential Transparent Statement Consumers).
+: an entity that checks the correctness and consistency of all Transparent Statements issued by a Transparency Service.

 Consumer of Signed Statements: